ninech/nctl/README.md

 * login to the API using `nctl auth login <cockpit account name>`
 * run `nctl --help` to get a list of all available commands

+## Deplo.io Beta

+Some commands in `nctl` interact with resources only available if you are part of the [deplo.io](https://deplo.io) beta.
+If you are interested you can read more about it and also sign up [here](https://deplo.io).